FullAutoMedia/Ionic2IonicNativeSQLite/README.md

 # Ionic2IonicNativeSQLite
-demonstration of using ionic2's ionic-native sqlite plugin
+Demonstration of using ionic2's ionic-native sqlite plugin